RenatoSouzaAN/renatosouza-front-end-mvp-react/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the Custom Code License Agreement.
+See the [LICENSE](./LICENSE) file for more details.